free-id/core/README.md

 # Free ID

-Package to get a free id (for example: in XML)
+Package to get a free id (for example: in XML, Json, etc...)

 ## Installation